How to build a successful career in public sector housing

 If you are just getting started in public sector housing, there are a number of steps you can take to give yourself the best possible chance of getting your application noticed, and setting yourself on the path to long-term professional success:

-• Consider your career goals - before applying for any roles, you should think about what you actually want out of your public housing career.
+• Consider your career goals - before applying for any roles, you should think about what you actually want out of your public housing job.
 What are your long-term goals?
 What are you looking for in terms of holidays and pension plans?
 Have you compared the progression structure of different organisations to look at how you want to develop your career?
 Setting out longer-term targets and a five-year plan will help to give you a steer on what kind of initial roles to look for.

 • Research your local organisations - finding out as much as possible about your local housing organisations will give you important insights into how they work and what their partnership structures are like.
 This will aid your understanding of the role, and will also help you to demonstrate your attention to detail.
+This can be as simple as using Google to take a look at what they're involved in, head over to the 'News' tab to see what recent coverage they've had (if any), and take note of their social media profiles.

 • Speak to a recruiter - working alongside a specialist housing or property services recruiter to review your CV can be a crucial step in realistically assessing your skill set and deciding on a sensible career path.
 It can also help you to decide which specialism is right for you, whether this be social housing, housing management, housing needs or another discipline.